ujwaldeepkadiyam/G_sitesFAQ/Lecture_Notes_Preparation_Prompt.md

 ## 8. Concept Introduction Discipline

-Before using any of the following, they must be **explicitly introduced and explained**:
+Before using any of the term, they must be **explicitly introduced and explained**:

-* Virtual machine
-* Hypervisor
-* Kernel
-* User space
-* Resource pooling
-* Load balancer
-* Stateless vs stateful services
-* Scaling (vertical and horizontal)
-* Container image
-* Isolation
-* Orchestration

 No unexplained jargon.

 ---